Unboxing LLMs > loading...

 Implementation Example

-# Conceptual end-to-end pipeline using Whisper and TTS components
+# Conceptual end-to-end pipeline using Whisper and a common TTS library (e.g., transformers)

 import whisper